etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/rating-orders/index.md

 Please note that there are attributes above the properties.
 The attributes MatchColumn/RetrieveColumn are used for the LookupTransformation and
 GroupColumn/AggregationColumn for the Aggregation.
 They will be explained later.

-The `ColumnMap` attribute above the property `RatingValue` will map the table column `Rating` in the `customer_rating` table with corresponding property "RatingValue".
+The `DbColumnMap` attribute above the property `RatingValue` will map the table column `Rating` in the `customer_rating` table with corresponding property "RatingValue".
 Normally, ETLBox maps columns in source or destinations with properties by matching names.
-So to make things work by default, the property could have been called "Rating" - but by adding the `ColumnMap` attribute, we can define a different name for the property and let it match with the column "Rating" in the table.
+So to make things work by default, the property could have been called "Rating" - but by adding the `DbColumnMap` attribute, we can define a different name for the property and let it match with the column "Rating" in the table.